Bubka/2FAuth-Docs/docs/getting-started/installation/docker/docker-cli.md

 - The container runs [`supervisord`](https://github.com/ochinchina/supervisord) to handle both an Nginx server and a PHP-FPM server together
 - The `/srv` directory holds the repository data and PHP code.
 - The `/2fauth` directory is targeted for the container end users.
-- By default the container logs the Nginx logs and the PHP-FPM logs.
+- By default, the container logs the Nginx logs and the PHP-FPM logs.
 The application logs (if any) can be found in `/2fauth/storage/logs`.